 You can also go by yourself and spend a little longer on the island, which we highly recommend!
 We ended up staying for a week!

 In order to get there, you will have to travel from Sanur harbor in Bali by speedboat to Nusa Penida.
 We used a company called “Crown Fast Cruises“.

 You can also browse 12Go Asia for other Southeast Asia Travels!

 How Do I Get Around on Nusa Penida?

-It’s worth mentioning that we absolutely loved driving here, gladly cruising for 3 or more hours a day because of the spectacular scenery, quiet roads, authentic local lifestyle and fresh air.
+It’s musts say that we absolutely loved driving here, gladly cruising for three or more hours daily because of the spectacular scenery, quiet roads, authentic local lifestyle and fresh air.
 Our favourite spot to unleash the motorcycle yet.

-There are many accommodation options on Nusa Penida.
+There are so many to choose from.
 It all really depends on what you are looking for and what your price range is.

 We suggest using Airbnb.

 When you first sign up to Airbnb and book using our code you can score up to R600 off of your first booking and R225 towards an experience!

 Could you believe your eyes when you visited Kelingking?
 Or are you still planning your trip?
 What are you most excited about?
 Let’s chat in the comments!